Camping World (CWH)

 Thomas E. Kirn, Chief Financial Officer

 Thomas E. Kirn has served as Camping World Holdings, Inc.'s Chief Financial Officer since July 2024.
-Prior to this role, he was the Chief Accounting Officer from September 2020 to July 2024.
-He also held the position of Chief Financial Officer for FreedomRoads, LLC, an indirect subsidiary of Camping World Holdings, Inc., from September 2019 to September 2020.
-Before joining FreedomRoads, Mr. Kirn gained extensive experience at Ernst & Young, LLP, where he held various roles from 2009 to 2019, including Assurance Senior Manager.
+Before this, he was the Chief Accounting Officer from September 2020 to July 2024, and the Chief Financial Officer for FreedomRoads, LLC, an indirect subsidiary of Camping World Holdings, Inc., from September 2019 to September 2020.
+Mr. Kirn's career also includes various roles at Ernst & Young, LLP from 2009 to 2019, where he advanced to Assurance Senior Manager.

 Lindsey J. Christen, Chief Administrative and Legal Officer

-Lindsey J. Christen has served as Camping World Holdings, Inc.'s Chief Administrative and Legal Officer since July 2023, and she has also been the Company's Secretary since June 2020.
-Before her current role, Ms. Christen was the Executive Vice President and General Counsel from February 2022 to July 2023.
-Her experience within the company includes serving as Assistant General Counsel of CWI, Inc., FreedomRoads, LLC, and Good Sam Enterprises, LLC, from January 2011 to June 2020.
+Lindsey J. Christen has served as Camping World Holdings, Inc.'s Chief Administrative and Legal Officer since July 2023.
+She also holds the position of the Company's Secretary, which she has maintained since June 2020.
+Prior to her current role, Ms. Christen served as Executive Vice President and General Counsel from February 2022 to July 2023.

 AI Analysis | Feedback